 Promoting Geodiversity Workshop

-The Promoting Geodiversity Workshop will explore the different ways we can use an International Geodiversity Day to promote public and policy engagement with geodiversity.
-Our international panel of speakers will present on topics including education and outreach projects, citizen science, geoscience careers, and geohazard risk awareness.
+The Promoting Geodiversity Workshop explored the different ways we can use an International Geodiversity Day to promote public and policy engagement with geodiversity.
+Our international panel of speakers presented on topics including education and outreach projects, citizen science, geoscience careers, and geohazard risk awareness.

-The workshop will be held online and will be free for all to attend.
-The event is hosted by the Oxford University Museum of Natural History, and funded by Research England's Strategic Priorities Fund allocation to the University of Oxford.
+The workshop was held online and was free for all to attend.
+The event was hosted by the Oxford University Museum of Natural History, and funded by Research England's Strategic Priorities Fund allocation to the University of Oxford.

 You can find the Workshop circular and full timetable HERE.

 Geodiversity and the International Geodiversity Day

 Honorary Professor of Geography, Queen Mary University of London

 The Role of Community Science in Risk Management in the Philippines